anukrishnank/CiCdDemo/README.md

     - sbt coveralls
 ```

-Continous Deployment using docker is not yet done for this repo .
+Automated build using docker is not yet done for this repo .
 Its work is in progress